 Genetic variants that increase the risk of ARDS:

-Below are some of the genetic variants that research has shown to impact either susceptibility to ARDS or mortality in ARDS.
+Below are some of the genetic variants that research shows impacting either susceptibility to ARDS or mortality in ARDS.
 These variants are linked with ARDS in general studies, not specific to COVID-19.
 Note that there are other genetic variants that influence ARDS (not found in 23andMe or AncestryDNA), so this is only giving you part of the genetic picture.

 Increasing the permeability of blood vessels: